saifahmedquazi/.netcoreapp/README.md

 * Build the Docker image.
 * Run the Docker container.

+8. I also implemented and tested application deployed using Kubernetes so if you want you can refer the below jenkins pipeline stage for kubernetes deployment which i mention below EXTRA ACHIVEMENT section just add the stage and follow the procedure

 Once the pipeline is successfully executed, you should see the "successfullY executed " Jenkins console output.
 ## Environment Variables :

 To run this project, you will need to add the following environment variables to your .env file